 About The Predictive Index: The Predictive Index is a talent optimization company that businesses use to hire, inspire, and retain talent inside of their organizations.
 Company’s utilize PI’s software platform to administer and interpret the results of their workplace assessments.

-During 2017, the company did a significant redesign for its user base.
-Due to the size of the release, it had the potential to increase the number of questions coming into the company’s help desk.
-The Predictive Index had a chance to support its customers as they transitioned onto the new software platform.
+The Challenge: During 2017, the company did a significant redesign of it’s product experience.
+The Predictive Index had a chance to reimagine it’s onboarding experience to support customers as they transitioned onto the new product experience.

 I aligned a group stakeholders from product, product marketing, support, and customer success to collaborate with on the project.
 During a kickoff meeting, the group identified 2 target audience groups that we needed to support during the platform transition: current and new users.